 Where Kansas State Stands in National College Football Rankings

-Each Wednesday, we’ll take a look at where seven national polls and rankings place Kansas State’s football team.
+Each Wednesday, we take a look at where seven national polls and rankings place Kansas State’s football team.

-Back in the heady training-camp days of August, the Wildcats were 17th in the Associated Press Top 25 preseason poll.
-And, K-State was getting love from other major media.
+K-State not playing this past Saturday actually improved its rankings in four of five polls.
+The Wildcats were not ranked in two other polls — the AP Top 25 and the US LBM Coaches Poll.

-K-State’s 23-17 loss at Arizona on Friday hurt its stature among the pollsters.
+After Week Four, K-State (1-3) ranked 62.2 in an average of five polls.
+Last week, K-State averaged 61.2.
+A drop of nine spots in one poll increased the Wildcats’ average rating.

-The Wildcats (1-3) are off this week.
-They resume play on Sept.
-27 against UCF at Bill Snyder Family Stadium.
+The Wildcats resume play Saturday against UCF (3-0) at Bill Snyder Family Stadium.

 The polls we will monitor are:

-The Wildcats are not ranked by the AP this week.
-K-State dropped out of the Top 25 after their Week Zero loss to Iowa State, 24-21, in Dublin.
+The Wildcats again were not ranked by the AP this week.
+K-State was ranked 17th in the AP’s preseason poll but dropped out of the Top 25 after their Week Zero loss to Iowa State, 24-21, in Dublin.
 After the loss, K-State was among “others receiving votes,” and landed at 36th with seven votes.

 The Athletic